pcgentry/candy_machine/readme.md

 ## Further notes about the rules of Wuzzlopolis environment

-- Every wuzzle has a set of flavors they can eat, but can't eat other flavors. ['peach', 'tarball', 'toe fuzz']
+- Every wuzzle has a set of flavors they can lick, but can't lick other flavors. ['peach', 'tarball', 'toe fuzz']
-- If a wuzzle doesn't eat, it has a chance of SUDDEN DEATH.
+- If a wuzzle doesn't lick, it has a chance of SUDDEN DEATH.
 Every day unfed increases the chance of SUDDEN DEATH.
-- If a CANDY individual isn't eaten for a day, it has a chance of SUDDEN DEATH.
+- If a CANDY individual isn't licked for a day, it has a chance of SUDDEN DEATH.
 Every day unlicked increases the chance of SUDDEN DEATH.
 - Every wuzzle has his own CANDY cookbook with lists sorted by CANDY breed where CANDY individuals can be listed.
 Our machine will pick CANDY individuals based on what CANDY individuals are on each CANDY list.
 - Every wuzzle owns a lunchbox that can have up to 20 CANDY.
 Our machine will load the lunchbox from the cook book.
-- When we say a wuzzle eats a candy, it actually just **licks** it and tosses it back into the wild.
+- When we say a wuzzlelicks a candy, it actually just **licks** it and tosses it back into the wild.
 That wuzzle will never lick it again, but other wuzzles can lick the same candy.

 # More about the CANDY machine.